raas-dev/artery/bicep/README.md

 ## Next steps

-### Create rc-production
+### Create production resources

-Done similarly as testing-staging, except copy `prod.env.example` to `prod.env` and after configuring variables, run:
+Do it similarly except copy `prod.env.example` to `prod.env` and after configuring the variables, run:

     ./deploy prod.env